Archita0102/PD-OpenLANE-Workshop/README.md

 #### Verify CTS

--  Inside the .tcl files there are procs that are defined during the flow. these .tcl commands are inside scripts folder. .tcl commands are created for every step.
+-  Inside the .tcl files there are procs that are defined during the flow. these .tcl commands are inside scripts folder. `.tcl` commands are created for every step.
--  Procs are similar to functions of a programming language.
+-  *Procs* are similar to functions of a programming language.
 -  When we invoke the command for running any step these are the procs that are been called.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/9ecbe6ea-41bd-4c2a-a6cf-435ee578640f">

--  cts opens openROAD. openROAD is an EDA tool used in openLANE.
+-  cts opens *openROAD*. openROAD is an EDA tool used in openLANE.
 -  cts passes control to scripts folder insider openROAD.

 <p align="center">